This post may contain affiliate links. Please see my disclosure policy for details.

 Oh, the classic British souvenir.
 A stick of rock from the beach!

-I think it’s almost a criminal offence not to buy a stick of rock once in your lifetime if you’ve visited the British seaside!
+I think it’s almost a criminal offense not to buy a stick of rock once in your lifetime if you’ve visited the British seaside!

 For me, getting a stick of Brighton rock seemed all the more special as it took me so long to get here and because of the book.

 It’s the perfect gift as they’re light and easy to take home in your suitcase.
 Just warn them that they will get a sugar high and a sticky hand or face :P

-7. Stroll along the prom, prom, prom!
+7. Stroll along the prom, prom, prom (Brighton Promenade)!

 One of the nicest things about Brighton is a stroll along the promenade.
-There is so much going on at all times of day!

 You could walk for hours down the prom and not get bored.

 An exciting new addition is a zip wire along the beach which is due to open soon, perfect for you adrenalin junkies out there.
 Make sure you leave enough time to explore.

 I saved the best until last.
 When you’re by the seaside, your daily diet pretty much consists of Fish ‘n’ Chips!

-It’s the perfect meal when you’re travelling as it’s tasty, cheap and filling.
+It’s the perfect meal when you’re travelling as it’s tasty, cheap, and filling.
 Plus, you have the perfect location of the beach right next to you to enjoy them.
-Better than a fancy restaurant any day.

 The only thing I will say if you’re planning on eating on the beach is BEWARE OF THE SEAGULLS.

 As I decided to have the sausage and chips instead of fish, I asked my friend if I could innocently take a picture of his fish supper for my blog.
-Little did I know the carnage that would ensue…!

 Around 10 seagulls then joined him to grab some of the chips which had fallen on the beach.

 Of course, I profusely apologised to my mate and got him another cod.
 It was heartbreaking for him haha.